kiri11/kafka-streams-python/README.md

 This is NOT an exact implementation of Java KafkaStreams API, but more of a library based on KafkaStreams DSL to make stream processing more pythonic.

+[Concepts](http://docs.confluent.io/3.0.0/streams/concepts.html) are  mostly the same as in Java KafkaStreams library.

 ### Initial goals:
  - Provide a convenient interface for creating stream processing topologies.
  - Allow explicit state management.